Fast and Easy Vasectomy - Adelaide

 A vasectomy is one of the most effective forms of permanent contraception.
 It is a minor surgical procedure that involves separating the cut end of the tubes that move sperm from the testicles to the penis.
 After treatment, the ejaculated semen will contain no sperm, as they are instead reabsorbed into the body through the tissue, instead of being integrated into the semen.

-At MSI Adelaide we offer both IV sedation (IV) and local anaesthetic (LA).
-Our LA *painless anaesthetic delivery technique means many patients report experiencing little to no pain when the local anaesthetic is injected.
+At MSI Adelaide we offer local anaesthetic (LA).
+Our LA *painless anaesthetic delivery technique means many of our Adelaide patients report experiencing little to no pain when the local anaesthetic is injected.
 Learn more about your anaesthetic options here.

 - No private health insurance